 - The curriculum meets all District and state requirements for elementary students.
 The personal learning needs of each child are addressed through team planning, teaching and evaluating.
 The team includes the student, parents, teacher, principal, and resource staff as needed.
 All teachers are Utah certificated and regularly attend in-service classes at the District and school level.

 - Special programs are provided for students with special needs.
-The school has the services of one and one-half special education teachers, and also houses three cluster units for students with a variety of disabilities who live in the southwest area of the School District.
-A full-time guidance specialist, two full-time speech therapists, and itinerant OT/PT services are available to special needs students.
+The school has the services of one full-time special education teacher, and also houses three cluster units for students with a variety of disabilities who live in the southwest area of the School District.
+A half-time guidance specialist, 1.5 speech therapists, and itinerant OT/PT services are available to special needs students.

 - A nutritious school lunch is provided, but there is no federal breakfast program.
 To help assure safety, parents who pick up or drop off students are asked to cooperate with the School Safety Patrol.
 Students are encouraged to use the established safe walking routes.
 Thousands of volunteer hours are donated at Riverton each year.
-Parents and other interested adults are encouraged to apply for the many rewarding service jobs at the school which range from helping teachers prepare materials to listening to children read.
+Parents and other interested adults are encouraged to apply for the many rewarding service positions at the school.

 - An active PTA supports the school in a variety of ways.
 For example, the PTA pays for school assemblies, field trips and many fun and educational activities.
 A School Community Group meets regularly to address local concerns and become more aware of the school’s programs and needs.
 The group, comprised of patrons from each geographic area within the school boundaries, also serves as an advisory group for the principal.
-Parents are welcome and encouraged to visit the school whenever they wish.
-However, visitors are asked to check in at the office upon arrival.
+Parents are welcome and encouraged to visit/volunteer at the school whenever possible.
+However, all visitors/volunteers are asked to check in at the office upon arrival.
 School volunteers have logged more than 5,000 hours of service in tutoring, activities, special programs, and curriculum areas.

 - Our school has hosted the Governor of Utah, Mayors of West Jordan and Riverton, members of the State Legislature, the Jordan Board of Education, and many professional athletes and other local celebrities.
 Several of our teachers have graduated with honors from their universities or received other state and District educational honors.
 Grade levels prepare special programs for parents during the year.